ravendb/docs/version_3/docs/client-api/commands/how-to/get-full-url-for-a-document.markdown

-# Commands: How to get full url for a document?
+# Client API : Commands : How to get full url for a document?

 TODO